-Section 3.
+- Section 1.
+That, the City of Napoleon does hereby amend the Employment Policy Manual, as set forth in "Exhibit A" which is attached and incorporated herein. - Section 2.
+That, it is found and determined that all formal action of this City Council concerning and relating to the adoption of this Ordinance were adopted in open meetings of this City Council, and that all deliberations of this City Council and any of its committees that resulted in such formal actions were in compliance with all legal requirements, including Section 21.22 of the Ohio Revised Code and the Codified Ordinances of Napoleon, Ohio. - Section 3.
 That, unless otherwise stated, if any other prior Ordinance or Resolution is found to be in conflict with this Ordinance, then the provisions of this Ordinance shall prevail.
-Further, if any portion of this Ordinance is found to be invalid for any reason, such decision shall not affect the validity of the remaining portions of this Ordinance or any part thereof.
+Further, if any portion of this Ordinance is found to be invalid for any reason, such decision shall not affect the validity of the remaining portions of this Ordinance or any part thereof. - Section 4.

-Section 4.
 That, this Ordinance shall be in full force and effect at the earliest time permitted by law.

-Passed: \\\\\

-John A. Helberg, Council President
+Passed: John A. Helberg, Council President

-Approved: \\\\\

-Ronald A. Behm, Mayor
+Approved: Ronald A. Behm, Mayor

-VOTE ON PASSAGE Yea Nay Abstain Attest:
+VOTE ON PASSAGE Yea Nay Abstain

+Attest:

-Gregory J. Heath, Clerk/Finance Director
+Gregory J. Heath, Clerk/Finance Director or

-I, Gregory J. Heath, Clerk/Finance Director of the City of Napoleon, do hereby certify that the foregoing Ordinance No. 042-14 was duly published in the Northwest Signal, a newspaper of general circulation in said City, on the \\\\\ day of \\\\\, \\\\; & I further certify the compliance with rules established in Chapter 103 of the Codified Ordinances Of Napoleon Ohio and the laws of the State of Ohio pertaining to Public Meetings.
+the foregoing Ordinance No. 044-14 was du general circulation in said City, on the Director of the City of Napoleon, do hereby certify that ly published in the Northwest Signal, a newspaper of day of; & I ablished in Chapter 103 of the Codified Ordinances Of Ohio pertaining to Public Meetings.

 Gregory J. Heath, Clerk/Finance Director